-- Introduction or Conceptual Framework of Hypothesis 13.1
+- 13.1 Introduction or Conceptual Framework of Hypothesis

 - 13.2 Uses of Hypothesis

-- Scientific Hypothesis 13.3
+- 13.3 Scientific Hypothesis

 - 13.4 Measures of Hypothesis

 - 13.5 Statistical Hypothesis testing

 - 13.6 Test of Goodness of fit

 - 13.7 Fit of distribution

 - 13.8 Regression analysis

 - 13.9 Pearson's Chi-Squared Test

 - 13.10 Binomial Case

-- Chi-Square Test 13.11
+- 13.11 Chi-Square Test

 - 13.12 Ch-Square as a non Parametric Test

 - 13.13 Conclusion

 - 13.14 Further Study

-CONCEPTUAL 13.1 INTRODUCTION OR FRAMEWORK OF HYPOTHESIS
+13.1 INTRODUCTION OR CONCEPTUAL FRAMEWORK OF HYPOTHESIS

 A hypothesis (plural hypotheses) is a proposed explanation for a phenomenon.
 For a hypothesis to be a scientific hypothesis, the scientific method requires that one can test it.
 Scientists generally base scientific hypotheses on previous observations that cannot satisfactorily be explained with the available scientific theories.
-Even though the words hypothesis" and "theory" are often used synonymously, hypothesis is not the same as a scientific theory.
-A working hypothesis is a thesis proposed for further research.
+Even though the words "hypothesis" and "theory" are often used synonymously, a scientific hypothesis is not the same as a scientific theory.
+A working hypothesis is a provisionally accepted hypothesis proposed for further research.

 A different meaning of the term hypothesis is used in formal logic, to denote the antecedent of a proposition; thus in the proposition "If P, then Q".
 P denotes the hypothesis (or antecedent); Q can be called a consequent.
 P is the assumption in a (possibly counterfactual) what if question.